 Our skin check service provides a thorough head-to-toe melanoma check with a trained melanographer.
 (This is a registered nurse who is trained in skin cancer detection).
 Any suspicious moles are imaged and sent to a dermatologist for further assessment and diagnosis.
 It does not include full body mole mapping or photography.
 This type of cancer skin check is a good choice if you have:

 In comparison, our mole check (Full Body MoleMap) includes all the features of our SkinCheck but with the added benefit of total body photography and proactive individual mole plotting.
 This means you have a baseline of images to track and compare at future visits.
-As part of our Full Body MoleMap, you can have your skin checked an unlimited number of times for 12 months after your initial appointment.

 There’s no age limit for skin checks.
 Although people aged over 50 years are at higher risk of skin cancer, we recommend regular skin checks from adulthood onwards.